In today’s fast-moving markets, only the quickest will flourish and agile principles can play a critical role in enabling retailers to thrive.

 This was because the enemy was not built like a traditional army.
 It was made up of small splinter cells spread throughout the country that carried out spontaneous attacks with little central planning required.
 On the other hand, the US army was slow to make decisions because of the chain of command.
 Also, different functions (e.g. intelligence, special forces etc.) worked in siloes and didn’t share information with each other.
 This led to a lack of agility in responding to an enemy that could mobilise and act quickly and spontaneously.

 To combat this, he implemented a number of unprecedented ideas, including decentralised decision making, by empowering his subordinates on dangerous missions and creating daily meetings to share (previously highly classified) intelligence across all functions.
-This is credited with changing the course of the war in the US’s favor.
+This is credited with changing the course of the war in the US’s favour.

 What does this mean for Retail?
 The expectations of Generation Z customers are growing fast, digital technologies are improving exponentially and systems, processes and data are increasingly interconnected.
 New opportunities and threats will continuously pop up.
 This also means that the lifespan of each change is shorter and retailers need to sense, adapt and respond quicker than ever before.